yutingsdu/TransGram/xgboost_predict/train/README.md

     $ make release

-Please don't forget to set the  Set the enviroment variable for StringTie2 and cufflinks.
+Please don't forget to set the enviroment variable for StringTie2 and cufflinks.

 OR

 Type the command

 export PATH=your-path/stringtie:$PATH
 export PATH=your-path/cufflinks:$PATH
 befor running, and /your-path/ is the directory where StringTie2 and cufflinks installed